Kilonova and progenitor properties of merger-driven gamma-ray bursts: Results

-\textit{GRB\,230307A} is the third binary-driven long GRB of our sample and is well-modeled by a BNS with a TH jet structure while clearly favoring a KN emission (\figref{Fig:ModelSelectionAndBayes}).
-Its lightcurve shows a typical decaying behavior in X-rays constrained by early ($<1$ days) \texttt{TESS} (\textit{Ic}-band) observations.
-The total ejected mass of $M_{\rm Total}=0.041^{+0.016}_{-0.014} M_{\odot}$ \citep[consistent with][]{Levan2024Nature,Yang2024Nature,Gillanders2024,Rastinejad2025} and $\Phi=64^{+7}_{-10}$ (deg) powers the KN emission that appears brighter than the afterglow in the \textit{Ks}-band at $\sim10$ days (\textit{right-panel} in \figref{Fig:211211AAnd230307ALightcurves}).
-Also for this event after GRB\,211211A, we find a very low circumburst density $\log(n_0) = -4.25^{+0.96}_{-0.97}$ (cm$^{-3}$) and the lowest $\log(E_0)=51.22^{+0.56}_{-0.53}$ (erg), while its inclination $\iota=3.43^{+1.71}_{-1.14}$ (deg) is almost on-axis and constrained inside a very narrow jet $\theta_{\rm c}=5.2^{+2.3}_{-1.7}$ (deg).
+GRB\,230307A is the third binary-driven long GRB of our sample and is well modeled by a BNS with a TH jet structure, while clearly favoring a KN emission (\figref{Fig:ModelSelectionAndBayes}).
+Its light curve shows a typical decaying behavior in X-rays constrained by early ($<1$ days) \texttt{TESS} (Ic band) observations.
+The total ejected mass of $M_{\rm Total}=0.041^{+0.016}_{-0.014} M_{\odot}$ \citep[consistent with][]{Levan2024Nature,Yang2024Nature,Gillanders2024,Rastinejad2025} and $\Phi=64^{+7}_{-10}$ (deg) powers the KN emission, which appears brighter than the afterglow in the Ks band at $\sim10$ days (see right panel in \figref{Fig:211211AAnd230307ALightcurves}).
+Also for this event, like GRB\,211211A, we found a very low circumburst density $\log(n_0) = -4.25^{+0.96}_{-0.97}$ (cm$^{-3}$) and the lowest $\log(E_0)=51.22^{+0.56}_{-0.53}$ (erg), while its inclination $\iota=3.43^{+1.71}_{-1.14}$ (deg) is almost on-axis and constrained inside the jet cone with $\theta_{\rm c}=5.2^{+2.3}_{-1.7}$ (deg).